Morwenn/POLDER/doc/source/index.rst

 worrying about who might actually use the feature.
 Now you're warned.
 If you still find some feature interesting, don't hesitate to take and use it though.

+Also, note that this library is kind of template-heavy, but Sphinx doesn't have the nicest formatting for templates (yet?).
+Therefore, I use a « light » or « folded » syntax where the ``template<typename T>`` is dropped from the declarations.
+Generally speaking, if a type starts with a capital letter somewhere in this documentation, it tends to denote a template parameter.

 Contents:

 .. toctree::